 Granted, sand is one of the easier mediums for lead cleanup because most bullets fired at a shooting range can be stopped within the first five inches of sand, and thus most cleanup work would only involve the first of several layers of sand compartments.
-A greater amount of separation maintenance is liable to be required if water is used within the compartments of a bullet trap.
-In any case, the frequency of maintenance and everything that entails at a shooting range could be a weekly, daily or even hourly concern depending on the mediums used within the structure of a bullet trap.
+A greater amount of separation maintenance is liable to be required if the water is used within the compartments of a bullet trap.
+In any case, the frequency of maintenance and everything that entails at a shooting range could be a weekly, daily, or even hourly concern depending on the mediums used within the structure of a bullet trap.

 The amount of time it will take per week or month to collect spent rounds is just half the overall concern when it comes to the maintenance and disposal of lead at a shooting range.
 The method by which the maintenance and disposal of lead are handled is of equal importance.
 Most specifically, do you intend to have such work handled among your very own in-house maintenance crew, or do you intend to hire an outside company to collect and recycle spent rounds and bullet trap media?

-If you opt to hire an outside company, you'll need to factor the additional costs of that labor into the budget of your operating costs.
+If you opt to hire an outside company, you’ll need to factor the additional costs of that labor into the budget of your operating costs.
 Granted, while it would likely be less expensive to simply have the lead collection and recycling work handled by an in-house crew, the work of third-party professionals could ultimately be faster and more thorough.
-Therefore, the choice between an in-house and outside crew could actually be of equal cost when you consider the excellence and time-savings of the latter option.
+Therefore, the choice between an in-house and outside crew could actually be of the equal-cost when you consider the excellence and time-savings of the latter option.

-Depending on the media used in the structure of your bullet trap, additional consideration for the fire safety of the shooting range might be in order.
-If the trap consists of flammable material such as wood, for example, you'll need to ensure the range has clear and easy exit routes for members to access in the event of a fire on the premises.
+Depending on the media used in the structure of your bullet trap, an additional consideration for the fire safety of the shooting range might be in order.
+If the trap consists of flammable material such as wood, for example, you’ll need to ensure the range has clear and easy exit routes for members to access in the event of a fire on the premises.

-You'll also need to consider how much downtime will occur during the operation of your shooting range and how this might affect the bottom line.
+You’ll also need to consider how much downtime will occur during the operation of your shooting range and how this might affect the bottom line.
 Will the range have to be closed periodically to mine for lead within the bullet trap?
 If so, how much will these closures cut into the overall profits of the range?
-It's in these planning stages, before you build a shooting range, where it's most important to determine whether it would be more financially prudent to hire overnight staff to perform lead-mining maintenance, or to shut the range down periodically for such work.
+It’s in these planning stages before you build a shooting range, where it’s most important to determine whether it would be more financially prudent to hire overnight staff to perform lead-mining maintenance, or to shut the range down periodically for such work.